Book It! Luncheons

 Our four Book It! authors have been revealed!

 Book It!
 Luncheons are an opportunity to sit down to an intimate lunch with a Festival author and eight companions.
 They’re based on the premise that everyone needs to eat while they’re at the Book Festival, so why not dine with a Festival author?

-For the 5th annual SABF, we are offering four Book It!
+For the 6th annual SABF on April 7, we will once again offer four Book It!
 Luncheons at the nearby Club Giraud.
 All funds raised from Book It! luncheons will benefit the San Antonio Book Festival.

 Read about our Book It! authors; purchase seats below.

 Francisco Cantú served as an agent for the United States Border Patrol in the deserts of Arizona, New Mexico, and Texas from 2008 to 2012.
 A former Fulbright fellow, he is the recipient of a 2017 Whiting Award.
 His essays and translations have been featured on This American Life and in Best American Essays, Harper’s, Guernica, Orion, n+1 and Ploughshares.
 He lives in Tucson, Arizona.
 The Line Becomes a River will be published by Riverhead Books in February 2018.